FusionAuth/fusionauth-site/site/_posts/2021-12-18-cybanetix-fusionauth-pci-dss.md

 **Dan:** Any unexpected benefits from having one view of the customer with your single identity platform?

-**Brad:** FusionAuth saves time and adds security to our SOC team members since they often have to access multiple customers security platforms.
+**Brad:** FusionAuth saves time and adds security to our SOC team members since they often have to access multiple customers' security platforms.

 Without FusionAuth, we would have to manage separate staff accounts within each security platform and staff would often get passwords muddled up.
 It makes both customer and staff account management far more streamlined (e.g. when employees leave).